tjdevries/vim-vertex/README.md

     # }}}
 ```

-After running `RemoveMarkers()`, vim-vertex will remove all of the fold markers.
+After running `VertexRemove`, vim-vertex will remove all of the fold markers.
 It will then look like the file below.

 ```python
 # This is a python file